 As days get shorter and there is less light, Luminothérapie puts on an annual light show in Place des Arts.
-This year, giant dominoes will create sound and lighting effects.
+This year the theme is POP!
 There are also projections on buildings around the area.
 Information HERE.

 Montreal’s Christmas Village

 Ever-cool St. Henri sets up its annual Christmas Village near the marketplace and Lachine Canal.
-Food vendors, shops, and a bit of entertainment are promised.
+Food vendors, shops, choruses, ukeleles, and more.
 Check out the info HERE.

 Christmas at the Cartiers